What are the long-term effects of not seeking treatment for depression?

 What are the best ways to treat early?

 There is a wide range of treatment options for patients suffering from depression.
-It’s imperative to work with your provider to develop a comprehensive approach to treating your depression.
+Therefore, it’s imperative to work with your provider to develop a comprehensive approach to treating your depression.
 We know that there is not a one size fits all model for treating depression, so one or more of the following options may be needed.

 Alternative treatments such as transcranial magnetic stimulation (TMS) are options for treating depression.
-TMS therapy offers a non-invasive, drug-free opportunity for patients dealing with treatment-resistant depression.
-Research has also shown TMS therapy to be helpful with anxiety as well.
+TMS therapy offers a non-invasive, drug-free opportunity for patients with treatment-resistant depression.
+Research has also shown TMS treatment to be helpful with anxiety as well.
 TMS Therapy uses magnetic pulses to strengthen neuronal activity and connectivity in the salience network.
 By restoring the salience network as a result of improving the communication of your neurons in this network, people often experience improvement with their depression and other symptoms associated with depression.